Have you got a green pool? It’s time to fix the problem.

 - Filtration issues also cause a green pool.
 If your pool includes a sand filter, cleaning it may take a week or more.
 If your pool has a cartridge filter, you may need to clean it daily until the water is clear and goes back to normal.

 - Your pool water may also turn green because of exposure to oxidized copper.
 However, this may not be the issue because it’s a rare occurrence for pool owners.
 Often, when copper comes in contact with your pool via corrosion or copper heaters, your pool water may turn green.
 If you believe this is the source of your problem, it’s best to leave it to the hands of the pool expert to fix it for you.

 Guided Easy Steps for Clearing Out Green Pool Water

 Most pool owners have to deal with green water at least once every year.
 While it’s usually just temporary, sometimes it becomes permanent.
-Here are some steps you can follow in clearing out your green pool water effectively.
+Here are some steps you can follow to clear out your green pool water effectively.

-These simple steps should get rid of green algae growth within a few couples of days.
+These simple steps should get rid of green algae growth within a few couple of days.

 Vacuuming your pool to waste is one of the most effective ways to remove green algae because it’s an efficient way of redistributing water.

-Set your filter’s valve to waste and vacuum away, eliminating as many algae as you can.
+Set your filter’s valve to waste and vacuum away, eliminating as much algae as you can.

 This heavy-duty brush works better than soft nylon bristles for removing algae from pool surfaces since algae are strong and will persistently stick to the pool walls and surfaces.